akheron/jansson/doc/apiref.rst

 ``O`` (any value) [json_t \*]
     Like ``o``, but the argument's reference count is incremented.
-    This is useful if you pack and array an array or object and want to keep the reference for the JSON value consumed by ``O`` to yourself.
+    This is useful if you pack into an array or object and want to keep the reference for the JSON value consumed by ``O`` to yourself.

 ``[fmt]`` (array)